traefik/traefik/docs/content/middlewares/basicauth.md

 !!!
 Note

     If both `users` and `usersFile` are provided, the two are merged.
 The content of `usersFile` has precedence over `users`.

+!!!
+Note

+    Because it does not make much sense to refer to a file path on Kubernetes, the `usersFile` field doesn't exist for Kubernetes IngressRoute, and one should use the `secret` field instead.

 ### `realm`